dbushell/docker-wordpress-scripts/README.md

 npx dws down
 ```

 Stop and remove all containers for the project leaving no trace in Docker.
-The database and WordPress content directories will persist in the project repo.
+The database and WordPress content directories will persist in the project repository.
 Unless they are deleted the `init` command can restore the project.

+Use `dws down --proxy` to stop and remove the NGINX proxy.

 ### `eject`